owalk/.emacs/readme.md

-# readme
+# Readme

-to use any dotfiles in here..
+To use any dotfiles in here..

-create a symlink and just point to this cloned directory :)
+Create a symlink and just point to this cloned directory :)

-this will simplify any version control
+This will simplify any version control

-## git dotfiles setup
+## Emacs dotfiles setup

-move to home directory
+Move to home directory
 ```
 cd
 ```
-clone repository
+Clone repository
 ```
 git clone https://github.com/owalk/dot_files.git
 ```
-if it exists, remove your current emacs dotfiles
+If it exists, remove your current emacs dotfiles
 ```
 rm -r .emacs.d
 ```
-make a symlink and use that as your .emacs.d
+Make a symlink and use that as your .emacs.d
 ```
 ln -s dot_files/.emacs.d/ ./emacs.d
 ```